lbussy/brew-bubbles/docs/assembly/index.rst

 The ESP8266 controller is paired with many different "developer boards" to make connections easier.
 Do yourself a favor and do not buy a bare ESP8266 chip.
 I can't help you if you do.

 The developer board used in this project is the **Wemos D1 Mini**.
-Wherever you purchase it, make sure it is an ESP-12F (if that information is listed) and that it says 4MB (or sometimes shown as 32Mb which is 4 megaBYTES converted to megaBITS.)
+Wherever you purchase it, make sure it is an ESP-12F (if that information is listed) and that it says 4MB (or sometimes shown as 32Mb, which is 4 megaBYTES converted to megaBITS.)
 Also, be sure it comes with the 8-pin male and female headers, or else you will need to get them elsewhere.
-You can find the Wemos D1 Mini in many places, here are a few:
+You can find the Wemos D1 Mini in many places; here are a few:

-#.  **The "Legitimate" Way**:  The Wemos D1 Mini has been knocked off mercilessly.
+#.  **The "Legitimate" Way**:  The Chinese have knocked the Wemos D1 Mini has mercilessly.
 This situation is ironic since Espressif makes the ESP8266 controller, and they are a Chinese company.
 In the past, wemos.cc_ was the way to buy the "original" Wemos D1 Mini.
-However, they no longer appear to sell them, and instead, the website is a wiki-type information source.
+However, they no longer appear to sell directly, and instead, the website is a wiki-type information source.

 #.  **The Quick Way**:  Why Amazon, of course.
 You can search for "Wemos D1 Mini" (it has to be "mini" and not "pro") and find a large number of different ways to buy.
 My preference is to get a handful at a time since they are cheaper that way.
 This_ link gives you five for $17.99 in a couple of days with free Prime shipping ($3.60/ea.)

 #.  **The Cheap Way**:  AliExpress_ has everything anyone would ever need, so long as that person can wait a month or more for delivery.
-For $1.99 each this way is as cheap as it gets.
+For $1.99 each, this way is as cheap as it gets.
 Be aware that there are different sellers on there, and each ship independently.
 Sometimes you save by paying less on shipping if you are buying multiple things from one seller.

 Printed Circuit Board
 `````````````````````